mttmantovani/thesis-pandoc-markdown/source/qdlaser.md

 ## Introduction

 One of the most remarkable paradigms of light-matter interaction is the laser [@Haken1984;@Siegman1986;@Scully1997], or maser, when the emitted radiation wavelength falls in the microwave regime.
 The lasing mechanism is generally based on a population inversion established in a gaining medium, which interacts with the electromagnetic field inside a cavity.
+The full quantum theory of the laser has been proposed in the pioneering works of Scully and Lamb [@Scully1966;@Scully1967;@Sargent1993].
 The gaining medium can be scaled down to a single emitter, realizing a single-atom laser [@Mu1992].
-Their full quantum theory has been proposed in the pioneering works of Scully and Lamb [@Scully1966;@Scully1967;@Sargent1993].
 Later on, single-atom lasing action has been first observed experimentally in the regime of strong atom-field coupling with a single caesium atom in a high-finesse optical cavity [@McKeever2003].
 Unlike conventional lasers, one-atom amplifiers exhibit unique features such as thresholdless behaviour (due to strong coupling), self-quenching, and a sub-Poissonian photon statistics reflecting the quantum nature of both field and atoms [@Carmichael2003].
 Within the contest of cavity QED, a related setup is the micromaser [@Meschede1985;@Filipowicz1986;@Lugiato1987;@Walther2006], where a stream of excited atoms is injected into a cavity at a low rate, such that at most one atom at a time resides in the cavity.